 Businesses are steadily relying on the expertise of requirements subject matter experts (SMEs) to lead them to product success, by eliciting and validating software requirements.

 It’s a current tendency to allocate these responsibilities to business analysts who serve both the business and IT teams and help elicit clear and measurable requirements to satisfy both the stakeholders and final users.
-Based on the requirements, QA specialists design test cases leveraging concise requirements.
+Based on the requirements, QA consultants design test cases leveraging concise requirements.
 Each test scenario has pre-defined acceptance criteria and simulates an aspect of functionality of the product by capturing all steps in sequence.

 Once the software is developed according to all elicited and documented user requirements, there is only one step left before shipping the product – user acceptance testing (UAT).